 1. Optimize for Mobile Experience

 Consider this.
 In 2015, 13% of online gifts were made from mobile devices.
 This figure alone demonstrates how important it is for nonprofits to focus their budgets where their donors are.
-By optimizing for mobile, you’re making the act of giving easy for your donors.
+By optimizing for mobile, you’re making the act of giving easy for your donors and this can be done with a marketing strategy from indexsy to achieve the biggest audience.
 If you make the whole experience seamless and enjoyable—it’s more likely to happen again.

 2. Use Email Appeals to Increase Fundraising